cs411-alawini/fa22-cs411-Q-team006-Cowbuddy/doc/Database_Implementation_And_Indexing.md

 pattern matching, which doesn't rely on the indices (each record must be compared to the pattern no matter what).
 Adding index to the `Author` column significantly reduces the cost of the query.
-The execution time of the query reduces from more than 200 ms to less than 140 ms. The speed-up happens the index helps reduce the cost of scanning the `Article` table for `Author` from 210.25 to 0.53.
+The execution time of the query reduces from more than 200 ms to less than 140 ms. The speed-up happens the index helps reduce the cost of scanning the `Articles` table for `Author` from 210.25 to 0.53.